Wear These Celeb-Inspired Trends with Size-inclusive Picks from Fashion Expert Melissa Chataigne - E! Online

 We independently selected these products because we love them, and we think you might like them at these prices.
 If you buy something through our QR code or links, E! makes a commission on your purchase.
 Items are sold by the retailer, not E!.

-Have you ever looked at Beyoncé or Rihanna's outfits wishing that you could rock the same look.
+Have you ever looked at Lizzo, Beyoncé or Rihanna's outfits wishing that you could rock the same look.
 That's actually not a far-fetched idea because we can all sport celebrity trends, especially with a little bit of guidance.
 We can always count on style expert Melissa Chataigne to bring us the on-trend fashions at every price point for every body type.

 This time around she's showing us how to style some celeb-inspired looks on two different models, Kendra Lauren, who is a size 2, and Making the Cut star Jihan Amer, a size 16 model.
 Once again, Melissa has proved that you don't need a celeb-level budget to have great style and that there's a way for all of us to make any trend work.